apache/parquet-testing/data/geospatial/README.md

   `wkt` (the human-readable well-known text representation of the geometry) and `geometry` (a Parquet GEOMETRY column).
 A human-readable version of the file is available in `geospatial.yaml`.

+- `geospatial-with-nan.parquet`: Contains a single row group with a GEOMETRY column whose contents contains two valid geometries and one invalid LINESTRING whose coordinates contain a `NaN` value in all dimensions.
+Such a geometry is not valid and the behaviour of it is not defined; however, implementations should not generate statistics that would prevent the other (valid) geometries in the column chunk from appearing in the case of predicate pushdown.
+Notably, implementations should *not* generate statistics that contain `NaN` for this case.

+  Note that POINT EMPTY is represented by convention in well-known binary as a POINT whose coordinates are all `NaN`, which should be treated as a valid (but empty) geometry.

+- `crs-default.parquet`: Contains a GEOMETRY column with the crs omitted.
+This should be interpreted as OGC:CRS84 (i.e., longitude/latitude).

+- `crs-geography.parquet`: Contains a GEOGRAPHY column with the crs omitted.
+This should be interpreted as OGC:CRS84 (i.e., longitude/latitude).

+- `crs-projjson.parquet`: Contains a GEOMETRY column with the crs parameter set to `projjson:projjson_epsg_5070` and a metadata field with the key `projjson_epsg_5070` and a value consisting of the appropriate PROJJSON value for EPSG:5070.

+- `crs-srid.parquet`: Contains a GEOMETRY column with the crs parameter set to `srid:5070`.
+The Parquet format does not mention the EPSG database in any way, but otherwise out-of-context SRID values are commonly interpreted as the corresponding EPSG:xxxx value.
+Producers of SRIDs may wish to avoid valid EPSG:xxxx values where this is not the intended usage to minimize the chances they will be misinterpreted by consumers who make this assumption.

+- `crs-arbitrary-value.parquet`: Contains a GEOMETRY column with the crs parameter set to an arbitrary string value.
+The Parquet format does not restrict the value of the crs parameter and implementations may choose to attempt interpreting the value or error.